I Recently Became a Certified Hypnotist: What Do I Do Now?

 2. Avoid authoritarian symptom removal.

-3. Use uncovering techniques cautiously in borderline or psychotic patients.
-Hypnosis may be a useful technique with severely disturbed patients but should be used only by well-trained therapists.
 4. Never use hypnosis to treat a condition that you would not be qualified to treat without hypnosis.
 Hypnosis has the potential of facilitating treatment in many clinical areas.

 5. Accurate diagnosis is necessary for treatment to be started.